Clojure-lsp

 command, which will also show the version of clj-kondo that's being used as well as other info.

-The LSP server starts automatically
+The LSP server lifecycle#

 ) indexes the project files.